 There are some basic ways in which you can protect your family from the dangers of carbon monoxide poisoning but first we need to know the answer to the question can air conditioners cause carbon monoxide poisoning or not.
-Good HVAC appliances do not cause carbon monoxide if they are as per the latest standards and are cleaned properly.
+Good HVAC appliances do not cause carbon monoxide poisoning if they are as per the latest standards and are cleaned properly.
 It is important to replace all old and damaged equipments with new ones as old HVAC systems emit more carbon monoxide than updated systems.
-Another step is to replace the air filters of the HVAC system regularly to maintain clean air flow inside the building.
+Another step is to replace the air filters of the HVAC system and your central heater regularly to maintain clean air flow inside the building.

 Some other steps to control the concentration of carbon monoxide concentration inside the buildings include:

-- Do not use a gas stove or a indoor room heaters which use fuel to heat your home for long hours.
+- Do not use a gas stove or indoor room heaters which use fuel to heat your home for long hours.
 Do not use a generator in closed spaces also.